 What’s even more remarkable about the Super Bowl is the attraction that the game gets from around the world.
 Given then few countries actually play American football, especially in a professional standard, the viewing figures are actually quite staggering, more of which we will talk about later in this article.

-Kansas City Chiefs: Will the Chiefs End Season on a High?
+Kansas City Chiefs: Will the Chiefs Make it Back-to-back Wins?

 The Super Bowl is a single game, which signifies the end of the NFL season for that year.
 It brings together two teams in the winner of the AFC (American Football Conference) and the NFC (National Football Conference).
 The teams are essentially the winners of their own leagues and then represent this league in a game to become National Football League champions.